k-Dimensional Agreement in Multiagent Systems: Agreement algorithms over sparse digraphs

 \subsection{Fast distributed agreement algorithms}

-In this section, we use the characterization of Theorem~\ref{thm:algebraicCharacterization} to provide an answer to Problem~2.
-The freedom in the choice of the polynomial coefficients $p_1, \dots p_{n-k}$ suggests that a certain graph may admit an infinite number of compatible agreement protocols.
-For this reason, we will now leverage such freedom to determine agreement protocols with optimal rate of convergence.
+We next tackle Problem~2.
+The freedom in the choice of $p_1, \dots , p_{n-k}$ in Theorem~\ref{thm:algebraicCharacterization} suggests that a certain graph may admit multiple consistent agreement protocols.
+We will now leverage such freedom to seek protocols with optimal rate of convergence.
 Problem~2 can be made formal as follows:

-In~\eqref{opt:informalMaxRate}, $\map{r}{\real^{n \times n}}{\real}$ is a function that measures the rate of convergence of $e^{At}$.
-Notice that the optimization problem~\eqref{opt:informalMaxRate} is feasible if and only if there exists matrices $A$, compatible with $\mc G,$ that are semi-convergent~\cite{FB:19}.
-The problem of determining the fastest distributed agreement algorithm~\eqref{opt:informalMaxRate} is closely related to the problem of fastest average consensus studied in~\cite{LX-SB:04}; the main difference is that while the average consensus problem is always feasible when $\mc G$ is strongly connected, there is no simple way to check the feasibility of~\eqref{opt:informalMaxRate} in general (see Section~\ref{sec:4-b}).